doshiharmish/NYC-Green-Taxi-Trip-Analysis/README.md

 ## Modeling

-Among the regression models implemented to predict fare amounts, KNN Regression performed the best with the lowest Mean Squared Error (9.71) and the highest R-squared (0.9248), indicating superior predictive accuracy.
-Decision Tree and Random Forest Regressor also showed competitive performance, with good R-squared values.
-Lasso Regression and Linear Regression, while delivering acceptable results, exhibited slightly higher Mean Squared Error and lower R-squared, suggesting a comparatively lower predictive accuracy.
-In summary, KNN Regression stands out as the top-performing model in this context, emphasizing its effectiveness in predicting fare amounts accurately.
+Here's a summary of the regression models implemented to predict fare amounts:

+- **KNN Regression**: The best-performing model with the lowest Mean Squared Error (9.91) and the highest R-squared (0.9233), indicating superior predictive accuracy.
+The Mean Absolute Error is also relatively low (1.24), suggesting good model performance.

+- **Random Forest Regressor**: Exhibits competitive performance with a lower Mean Squared Error (12.02) and a reasonably high R-squared (0.9069).
+The Mean Absolute Error is comparable to KNN Regression, indicating effective fare prediction.

+- **Decision Tree**: Performs well with a moderate Mean Squared Error (11.24) and a high R-squared (0.9129).
+The Mean Absolute Error is reasonable, suggesting accurate fare predictions.

+- **Linear Regression**: Shows acceptable performance with a higher Mean Squared Error (14.07) and a slightly lower R-squared (0.8910).
+The Mean Absolute Error is comparable to the Decision Tree, indicating reasonable predictive accuracy.

+- **Lasso Regression**: Performs similarly to Linear Regression with a higher Mean Squared Error (14.07) and a slightly lower R-squared (0.8910).
+The Mean Absolute Error is consistent with Linear Regression, suggesting acceptable predictive performance.

+In summary, KNN Regression stands out as the best-performing model, while Linear Regression and Lasso Regression exhibit relatively lower predictive accuracy compared to the other models.
+The performance metrics used (Mean Squared Error, R-squared, Mean Absolute Error) provide insights into the accuracy and reliability of the models in predicting fare amounts.